lteu/chat/README.md

 - Broadcast a message to connected users when someone connects or disconnects, ok
 - Add support for nicknames, ok
 - Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter. needed
+Instead, append the message directly as soon as he presses enter. missing
-- Add “{user} is typing” functionality. needed
+- Add “{user} is typing” functionality. missing
 - Show who’s online. ok
-- Add private messaging. needed
+- Add private messaging. missing

+more features:
+- get list of clients in a specific room

 Besides, we'll see also how to send message from outside world (how php sends json/message to nodejs and nodejs distributes it to online users) without using Redis.
 On the socket.io website, they propose to use socket.io-redis and socket.io-emitter, however this is no documentation and demo available.